SUN: 12:00 pm – 5:00 pm

 Hours subject to change

-January - Synergy: Emerging Artists of Colorado - This exhibition features select works by recent graduates at Colorado visual art programs, including CU-Boulder, University of Denver, Colorado State University and The University of Northern Colorado
+This exhibition features select works by recent graduates at Colorado visual art programs, including CU-Boulder, University of Denver, Colorado State University and The University of Northern Colorado.
+The exhibit features Stephanie Kantor, Katie Gabriel, Carissa Samaniego, Ryan Wurst and Olivia Davies, and is curated by local artist Mark Moffett.

-March - Machine Language - In conjunction with LEAF (Lafayette Electronic Arts Festival) and the City of Lafayette, Machine Language explores the ongoing modulations in the relationship between machine and human; machines making art, machines as art, art of the machine and art in the machine.
+Machine Language: April 1 - May 6.
+In conjunction with LEAF (Lafayette Electronic Arts Festival) and the City of Lafayette, Machine Language explores the ongoing modulations in the relationship between machine and human; machines making art, machines as art, art of the machine and art in the machine.

-May - Sonder Collection - The project features the county’s often marginalized and underserved populations — the invisible members of our communities, and includes images and comments from the immigrant, working poor, transgender, homeless, and youth-in-crisis communities. www.bouldercounty.org/invisible/
+Sonder Collection: May 7 - July 8.
+The project features the county’s often marginalized and underserved populations — the invisible members of our communities, and includes images and comments from the immigrant, working poor, transgender, homeless, and youth-in-crisis communities. www.bouldercounty.org/invisible/

 Latinos of Lafayette Lafayette Historic Exhibit